 Applicants transferring from an accredited institution offering similar curriculum or having civil or military experience may apply for credit earned for prior training.
-In each case, credits may only be granted by the FAA local Flight Standard's District Office (FSDO) in accordance with evaluation criteria outlined in the Federal Aviation Regulations (FAR part 147.31).
-The applicant will be required to pay an examination fee of \$50 and take the required examination(s), on which a minimum grade of 80% must be attained in order to be awarded credit.
+In each case, credits will be granted by the Director of Education in accordance with evaluation criteria outlined in the Federal Aviation Regulations (FAR part 147.31).
+The applicant will be required to take an examination, on which a minimum grade of 80% must be attained.
 A student must complete at least 50% of program requirements at WyoTech to receive a diploma from WyoTech.
 If credit for prior training is granted, the student will not be required to take those portions of the curriculum for which qualification has been determined.
 Tuition will be reduced according to the amount of credit awarded for prior training.
 All testing for advanced standing must be completed prior to the first day of attendance in the program.